 Advance Health Care Directives

 Advance Health Care Directives appoint another person to make your health care decisions in the event you are unable to do so.
-They also typically include a living will which is a written document that states, in the event of a terminal illness, life prolonging procedures are not to be used or are to be withdrawn if they have already been used.
-You can read more about them in the article Health Care Directives Explained.
+They also typically information that states, in the event of a terminal illness, life prolonging procedures are not to be used or are to be withdrawn if they have already been used.